 6) Zulu Hut

-In case we haven’t had enough food on our one day in Durban itinerary, let’s make one more stop for some local food at Zulu Hut.
+In case we haven’t had enough food on our one day in Durban itinerary, let’s make one more stop for some local food at Something Zulu.
 As I mentioned earlier, Durban is in KwaZulu-Natal Province, which means Zulu food is part of its cultural heritage.

 The food at Zulu Hut is soothing comfort food, like chicken or beef stew along with a light and fluffy bread.
 (They also sell tripe here, if you’re feeling more adventurous and want to eat cow tummy.)
 But my favorite thing was a spicy peanut chutney they served alongside the stew.
 Peanuts are a big part of cuisine in many African countries, and this went great with the chicken.